la2050/archive/_projects/2015/connected-communities-resilient-la.md

   programs.
 These relationships are collaborative in nature and do not encompass redistribution of grant funding as the majority of the material costs are absorbed by the Red Cross.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Since the Home Fire Campaign is volunteer-led, the largest expenses will revolve around a percentage of its staff management, meeting costs, smoke alarms, installation kits, printing and travel.

-   The total projected annual cost will be approximately $1,000,000.
-We will make up the remaining $900,000 through funding from individual donors, foundations as well as corporate and government partners.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Salary (% of Preparedness program staff)  $30,000 Community and coalition meeting costs $5,000 Supplies (smoke alarms, installation kits)  $60,000 Printing   $5,000
 How do you plan to scale the success of your proposal?: >- The Los Angeles Home Fire Campaign is part of a larger, four-year campaign.
   The project design includes reaching a total of 15 targeted communities, which